Lightning-AI/pytorch-lightning/docs/source/advanced/pruning_quantization.rst

 .. warning ::
      Quantization is in beta and subject to change.

-Model quantization is another performance optimization technique allows speeding up inference and decreasing memory requirements by performing computations and storing tensors at lower bitwidths (such as INT8 or FLOAT16) than floating point precision.
-Quantization not only reduces the model size, but also speeds up loading since operations on fixpoint are faster than on floating-point.
+Model quantization is another performance optimization technique that allows speeding up inference and decreasing memory requirements by performing computations and storing tensors at lower bitwidths (such as INT8 or FLOAT16) than floating-point precision.
+Moreover smaller models also speed up model loading.

 Quantization Aware Training (QAT) mimics the effects of quantization during training: all computations are carried out in floating points while training, simulating the effects of ints, and weights and activations are quantized into lower precision only once training is completed.

-TODO: when is it recomended?
+Quantization is useful when serving large models on machines with limited memory or when there's a need to switch between models where each model has to be loaded from the drive.

 Lightning includes :class:`~pytorch_lightning.callbacks.QuantizationAwareTraining` callback (using PyTorch native quantization, read more `here <https://pytorch.org/docs/stable/quantization.html#quantization-aware-training>`_), which allows creating fully quantized models (compatible with torchscript).